Nicholas Tulp – Monlife

 • The provision of improved more direct crossing points across Coopers Way and the eastern and western arms of the Heads of Valleys Slip Road / Merthyr Road Roundabout.

 • The widening of the existing footway along the back edge of the car park located to the immediate north of ‘Waitrose’ Roundabout, to accommodate a 3.5m wide shared (pedestrian and cycle) route.
-This will involve a slight relocation of the existing car parking southwards (with the loss of one space) and the provision of two spaces to the western side of Merthyr Road adjacent to Kwik Fit (leading to an overall net gain of one space).

 • The widening of the existing footway along the back of Waitrose Petrol Station between ‘Waitrose Roundabout’ and The Cutting Heads of the Valleys Road underpass, to accommodate a 3.5m wide shared (pedestrian and cycle) route.